Is Life Insurance a Good Idea?

 I tell that story not to scare you into buying life insurance but to show that death can not only be unexpected, but it can also have a lasting impact beyond the loss of a loved one.

-Fortunately, there’s a simple and affordable way to prevent Hanna’s story from EVER becoming your family’s story… life insurance.
+Fortunately, there’s a simple and affordable way to prevent Hanna’s story from EVER becoming your family’s story… term life insurance.

 Do you really need life insurance?